-The Department of Computer Science offers two-degree programs to undergraduate students - the Bachelor of Science and the Bachelor of Arts.
+The School of Computing Computer Science Program offers two-degree programs to undergraduate students - the Bachelor of Science and the Bachelor of Arts.

 Bachelor of Science in Computer Science